RESTyard/RESTyard/Docs/HypermediaSchema-Design.md

 - **Example values**: Add support for example values on entity properties and action parameters in the schema (similar to OpenAPI's `example` keyword).
 Useful for documentation UIs to show realistic sample data and for client generators to emit test fixtures.
 Could be expressed as JSON Schema `examples` keyword or as a separate field on `EntityTypeSchema`/`ActionDescription`.
 To be designed in a future iteration.
 - **Tag groups**: Allow grouping entity types by tags for documentation UIs (e.g., "Admin", "Public", "Billing").
 The entity graph already provides natural grouping, but cross-cutting concerns that span multiple entities may benefit from explicit tags.
 To be designed if a concrete use case arises.
 - **Target framework**: `RESTyard.Schema` currently targets `netstandard2.0` for broad compatibility (e.g., `RESTyard.Client` multi-targets `netstandard2.0;net8.0`).
 Reconsider moving to `net10` once all consuming projects have dropped `netstandard2.0` support.
+- **Authorization for auto-registered endpoints — minimal API and configurable policy** — **Largely resolved.** Delivery endpoints are **minimal API** and return `IEndpointConventionBuilder`, so users attach their own auth/permissions by chaining `.RequireAuthorization()` / `.RequireCors()` — no RESTyard-owned policy abstraction.
+Already realized for `MapHypermediaSchema` / `MapHypermediaSchemaAccessGroups` (Step 3.1 / 4.3.1) and applied to the new guide endpoint (Phase 6C).
+The `EndpointAuthorizationPolicy` string option below remains an *optional* convenience, not the primary mechanism. `ActionParameterTypes` migration to this pattern is tracked in Step 8.5.
+Original notes retained below:
-- **Authorization for auto-registered endpoints — minimal API and configurable policy**: The new `/hypermedia-schema` endpoint (and potential `SchemaRootHto`) should be implemented as **minimal API endpoints**, not MVC controllers.
+  - The new `/hypermedia-schema` endpoint (and potential `SchemaRootHto`) should be implemented as **minimal API endpoints**, not MVC controllers.
 Reason: RESTyard's `HypermediaApiExplorer` uses `IApiDescriptionGroupCollectionProvider` which scans `EndpointMetadata` — this works for both MVC controllers and minimal API endpoints (via `.WithMetadata()`).
 Minimal API makes authorization trivial via `.RequireAuthorization()` and avoids the complexity of applying policies dynamically to controllers.
   - **Configurable authorization**: `HypermediaExtensionsOptions` should expose an `EndpointAuthorizationPolicy` (string, nullable).
 When set, RESTyard applies it to all auto-registered endpoints via `.RequireAuthorization(policy)`.
 When null (default), endpoints are anonymous — backwards compatible.
   - **`ActionParameterTypes` migration**: The existing `ActionParameterTypes` controller has no `[Authorize]` attribute and relies on global MVC filters for auth (if any).
 Consider migrating it to minimal API for consistency with the new schema endpoints and to enable the configurable authorization policy. **This is a breaking change** for users who rely on global MVC filters (`options.Filters.Add(new AuthorizeFilter())`) — those filters don't apply to minimal API endpoints.
 The migration should be documented, and the configurable `EndpointAuthorizationPolicy` provides the replacement mechanism.
 Evaluate whether to do this in the same release as the schema endpoint or defer to a major version bump.
   - **Analysis**: RESTyard's route discovery (`AttributedRoutesRegister`) scans `ActionDescriptor.EndpointMetadata` for `IHypermediaEndpointMetadata`.
 Since `IEndpointNameMetadata` (which `IHypermediaEndpointMetadata` extends) is an ASP.NET Core routing interface that works at the endpoint level (not controller level), minimal API endpoints with `.WithMetadata(new HypermediaObjectEndpointAttribute<THto>())` are discovered by the same scanning code.
 No changes needed to the route resolver.